You can use the Veracode Azure DevOps Extension to integrate Veracode Static Analysis into your Azure DevOps build pipelines.

-In the Optional Arguments field, enter any optional parameters to apply to the Upload and Scan action.
-For example, to configure module selection, use the

-uploadandscancomposite actions to specify files to include and exclude files during the scan.
+- In the Optional Arguments field, enter any optional parameters to apply to the Upload and Scan action.
+For example, you can use the optional parameters to include and exclude files during the scan.

-The following example specifies that the scan is of high importance, to include all DLL files, exclude any EXE files, and to scan in a sandbox named
+The following example specifies that the scan is of high importance, to include all DLL files, exclude all EXE files, scan in a sandbox named

 mysandbox, which Veracode creates if the sandbox does not already exist, and to delete a scan with a status of incomplete, no modules defined, failed, or cancelled:

--include *.dll -exclude *.exe -createsandbox true -sandboxname mysandbox
+-criticality high -include *.dll -exclude *.exe -createsandbox true -sandboxname mysandbox -deleteIncompleteScan 1note

 Do not enclose any of the values in single or double quotations.